-with the hikikomori phenomenon
+Educational policies aimed at prevention and dealing with the hikikomori phenomenon

-Educational policies aimed Hikikomori syndrome was mentioned in an article on general at prevention and dealing psychology and in a forum to promote "News" and psychological culture back in 2015, professionals signal, but the public is poorly informed.
+Hikikomori syndrome was mentioned in an article on general psychology and in a forum to promote "News" and psychological culture back in 2015, professionals signal, but the public is poorly informed.
 The manifestations of the syndrome are correlated with the Autistic sector and with social deficits and disorders, but there are no data from a study of adults, there are no data for children.
 Under the terms of COV19, the Ministry does not have a special policy for counteracting isolation, but has developed a mechanism for healthy training: Measures to prevent mental (mental, social and emotional) health are not covered by regulations.
 However, at the state level, fragmentary prevention measures can be found in regulations.